pinga-lab/eq_layer_mag_toeplitz/README.md

 data processing with our method requires similar computation time, but produces significantly smaller border effects without using any padding scheme and also is more robust to deal with data on irregularly spaced points or on undulating observation surfaces.
-A test with $1,310,000$ irregularly spaced field data over the Caraj{\'a}s Province, Brazil, confirms the efficiency of our method by taking $\approx 385.56$ seconds to estimate the physical-property distribution over the equivalent layer and $\approx 2.64$ seconds to compute the upward continuation.
+A test with 1,310,000 irregularly spaced field data over the Carajás Province, Brazil, confirms the efficiency of our method by taking approximate 385.56 seconds to estimate the physical-property distribution over the equivalent layer and approximate 2.64 seconds to compute the upward continuation.

 ![](manuscript/Fig/flops_mag.png)

-**Figure 1:** *Number of flops associated with classical method, the standard CGLS method and our method, all of them with $N^{it} = 50$.
+**Figure 1:** *Number of flops associated with classical method, the standard CGLS method and our method, all of them with 50 iterations.
-The number of observation points $N$ varies from $5,000$ to $1,000,000$.*
+The number of observation points $N$ varies from 5,000 to 1,000,000.*

 ![](manuscript/Fig/time_comparison_mag.png)

 **Figure 2:** *Comparison between the runtime of the equivalent-layer technique using the classical method, standard CGLS method and our method.
-The values for the standard CGLS and our method use
+The values for the standard CGLS and our method use 50 iterations.*
-$N^{it} = 50$ iterations.*

 ## Reproducing the results